chainwayxyz/citrea-docs/README.md

 ### Citrea has a native trust-minimized two-way peg: Clementine

 Clementine is the BitVM-based trust-minimized two-way peg mechanism implemented by Citrea Team.
-BTC pegging mechanism uses the idea of BitVM at it's core, and it utilizes Light Client Proofs that includes recursively proven Citrea batch proofs.
+BTC pegging mechanism uses the idea of BitVM at its core, and it utilizes Light Client Proofs that includes recursively proven Citrea batch proofs.
 These proofs are used in the Clementine bridge and gets optimistically verified in Bitcoin directly, thanks to BitVM.

 Clementine has a 1-of-N trust assumption, which means that as long as one single entity in the bridge multisig is honest, no party can steal the pegged BTC from the bridge.